Technologicat/mcpyrate/README.md

 ### Interactive use

-For interactive macro-enabled sessions, we provide an macro-enabled equivalent for `code.InteractiveConsole`, as well as an IPython extension.
+For interactive macro-enabled sessions, we provide an macro-enabled equivalent for `code.InteractiveConsole` (also available from the shell, as `macropython -i`), as well as an IPython extension.
 See the [REPL system documentation](repl.md).

 ### Macro invocation syntax